-Cemetery Management - A training day delivered by Alan Fairchild, MBE which will cover understanding the legal and practical issues around the safety testing, repairs and reinstatement of memorials, legal, admin and financial duties and much more.
+Cemetery Management - delivered by Alan Fairchild, MBE which will cover understanding the legal and practical issues around the safety testing, repairs and reinstatement of memorials, legal, admin and financial duties and much more.

 The Planning Process - led by Andrew Towlerton a planning consultant.
-A webinar session to help councillors to understand the planning system and to lead their councils to make better and well informed responses to planning applications.
+Training to help councillors to understand the planning system and to lead their councils to make better and well informed responses to planning applications.